Application Procedures-Individual Residents

 Step 5 - After passing the qualifying license examination, apply for an insurance license online - Go to the Fast Licensing Application Service is Here (FLASH) for both resident and nonresident applicants to apply for an insurance license online.
 This link takes the applicant to the procedures of how to file an application online.
 If you already know how to use the online application service, you may select the following link to go directly to the FLASH online application.

-Examination fee: $41 (effective March 17, 2014, this fee will be $45) per scheduled exam date at a California Department of Insurance examination site or $74 (effective effective March 17, 2014 this fee will be $78) per scheduled examination date at a PSI examination site.
+- Examination fee: $50 per scheduled exam date at a California Department of Insurance examination site or $83 per scheduled examination date at a PSI examination site.

 A Limited Lines Automobile Insurance Agent is not required to have an appointment to have the license issued.
 Upon application approval the license can be downloaded or printed by using the CDI's Print or Download Your License service.
 However, the licensee may not transact, solicit, or negotiate the sale of insurance until after one of the following documents are completed and submitted to the California Department of Insurance.